Hautapu Substation Project

 Local mana whenua, Ngāti Korokī-Kahukura and Ngāti Hauā led the traditional site blessing.

-As you can see, the team’s making great progress.
-We’ll be sure to keep you updated each month with more photos and videos on-site.
+The team’s making great progress.
+We’ll be sure to keep you updated each month with more photos and videos of the mahi on-site.

 Concepts